JLDevOps/Authr/README.md

 ### Usage

 #### Sample Code - Heat Map & CSV
-Below is a code sample on how to generate a heat map and csv from your authentication log:
+Below is a code sample on how to generate a heat map and csv from your server log:

 1. Place the following in a python file
     ```bash
         import authr, argparse, os

         def main():
-            parser = argparse.ArgumentParser(description='Scrape Auth Logs and Inserted into the DB')
+            parser = argparse.ArgumentParser(description='Scrape Server Logs and Inserted into the DB')
-            parser.add_argument('-a', '--auth', help='Auth Log', required=True)
+            parser.add_argument('-a', '--auth', help='Server Log', required=True)
             parser.add_argument('-k', '--key', help='Shodan Key', required=True)

             args = vars(parser.parse_args())